CRVI/OpenCLIPP/Readme - C Interface.txt

 ocipContext    Context returned when ininitizing the library
                All calls to the library are related to the current context

-ocipImage      Context to an image on the device
+ocipImage      Handle to an image on the device

-ocipBuffer     Context to an image inside a buffer on the device

-ocipProgram    Context to a program
+ocipProgram    Handle to a program
                A handle to a program is needed to call most ocip functions